rexresearch.com

 directly underneath existing solar panels; requiring no

-use.
-While previous attempts at this technique came at the cost of
+land use.
+While previous attempts at this technique came at the

-virtually no decrease in power generation efficiency in their
+observed virtually no decrease in power generation efficiency in

-system.
-At the same time, the MSMD device was able to desalinate
+their system.
+At the same time, the MSMD device was able to

-up to 1.64 l of fresh water per square metre per hour.
-According
+desalinate up to 1.64 l of fresh water per square metre per

-to team member Wenbin Wang, this is more than double the water
+hour.
+According to team member Wenbin Wang, this is more than

-output of traditional solar stills, which use a one-stage design.
+double the water output of traditional solar stills, which use a

 The team points that new technology could encourage energy and

-point out that creating fresh water offers a way of mitigating the
+they point out that creating fresh water offers a way of

-inherent low efficiency of solar panels and could make their
+mitigating the inherent low efficiency of solar panels and could

 As a next step, the team wants to study how the system could be